AntonAleksandrov13/python-redis-tool/README.md

 A user can define in which mode certain nodes will be launched using `--role` argument with `add_node`.
 You don`t have to worry to which master a slave will be assigned. redis-cli finds master with the least amount slaves itself.

-## tl;dr
-This CLI is just a wrapper for redis-cli with two key features: adding nodes and resharding a Redis cluster.

-### Resharding
-Resharding is done by `python redis-tool.py -s SOURCE_NODE_ADDRESS reshard`.
-`SOURCE_NODE_ADDRESS` - One of the nodes from the Redis cluster.
-It will be used as an entrypoint to all cluster operations.
-`reshard` command requires at least one "empty" master.
-Otherwise, it will not work.

-### Adding multiple nodes
-Adding multiple node is done by `python redis-tool.py -s SOURCE_NODE_ADDRESS add_node --role{master,slave} --target<TARGET_NODE_ADDRESS...>`.
-`SOURCE_NODE_ADDRESS` - One of the nodes from the Redis cluster. `TARGET_NODE_ADDRESS` - Address of the node you would like to add to the cluster.
-You can provide more than one `TARGET_NODE_ADDRESS`.

-# Sum up
-This tool does not aims to replace redis-cli.
-It only tries to supplement redis-cli functionality.

-In order to get more information about how to use this tool, please use `python redis-tool.py -h`.
-If you want to have more information about a specific command run `python redis-tool.py add_node|reshard -h`.